 MSBA 6420 Predictive Analytics (3 credits)

-Fundamentals of predictive modeling and data mining; assessing performance of predictive models; machine learning and statistical classification and prediction; logistic regression; decision trees, random forests; k- nearest neighbor techniques, naïve Bayesian classifiers, neural networks.
+Fundamentals of predictive modeling and data mining; assessing performance of predictive models; machine learning and statistical classification and prediction; logistic regression; decision trees; naïve Bayesian classifiers; support vector machine, ensemble learning, deep neural network and their applications in structured and unstructured data.

 MSBA 6430 Advanced Issues in Business Analytics (3 credits)